Skip to Main

 If you have any problems in a class, are there tutors or other classroom help available?

-Yes!
-The graduate school also provides tutoring for the genes, proteins, and cells courses.
+The graduate school supports a small cadre of tutors to help students who qualify for assistance with the genes, proteins, and cells courses.
 You can also contact the professor who gave the lecture with further questions.
 The professors are very willing to help with any questions.

 Does the Division of Basic Science (DBS) offer a Master’s degree?

-No, the Division of Basic Science contains only Ph.D. programs.
+No, the Graduate School’s Division of Basic Science offers only Ph.D. programs.

-Can the Biomedical Engineering students work with faculty from the Basic Biomedical Sciences (BBS) program?
-Yes, students in the BME PhD program can work with faculty in the BBS program.
+Can the Biomedical Engineering (BME) students work with faculty from the Basic Biomedical Sciences (BBS) program?

-Can a BBS Ph.D. student pursue the computational biology track?All the courses and journal clubs for the Computational Biology track will remain available to BBS students as well as Computational Biology students.
-However, your student record will not show official enrollment in a Computational Biology Track.
+No, not formally.
+However, all the courses and journal clubs for the Computational Biology track will remain available to BBS students as well as Computational Biology students.

 Do you accept transfer students into the program?

-No, we do not.
-For more information, please email us.
-DBSINFO@utsouthwestern.edu
+No, we do not accept transfers.
+For more information, please email us at DBSINFO@utsouthwestern.edu

 How can I check if my application is complete?